AleMorales9011/ForgeWare/src/04-DESIGN-STRATEGIES.md

 # White-Box

 # 1. Statement Coverage Testing
-Statement coverage is a design strategy that ensures every line of code in a program is executed at least once during testing.
-This method focuses on the structure of the code, aiming to cover all statements within it.
+Statement coverage ensures every line of code is executed at least once during testing, focusing on covering all statements within the code.

 # Why it is important:
-Statement coverage ensures that every line of code is executed at least once, helping to identify untested code areas and reduce the risk of undiscovered bugs.
+Identifying untested code areas helps reduce the risk of undiscovered bugs.

 # How it works:
 1. Identify statements: All executable statements in the code are identified.